 Line trains collided head on at the Forest Park stop, leaving dozens injured.

 The puzzling part about this train accident is that one of the trains was

 running without a conductor.

-were investigating the possibility that somebody deliberately caused the train accident.
+According to a personal injury lawyer, police were investigating the possibility that somebody deliberately caused the train accident.
 However, CTA and federal officials believe the crash was likely an

 accident.
 The National Transportation Safety Board was in charge of the